 The political dysfunction at the Capitol also raised freshconcerns about whether Congress can meet a crucial mid-Octoberdeadline to raise the government's $16.7 trillion debt ceiling.

-With an eye on the 2014 congressional elections, bothparties tried to deflect responsibility for the shutdown.President Barack Obama accused Republicans of being too beholdento Tea Party conservatives in the House of Representatives andsaid the shutdown might threaten the economic recovery.
+With an eye on the 2014 congressional elections, bothparties tried to deflect responsibility for the shutdown.President Barack Obama accused Republicans of being too beholdento Tea Party conservatives in the House of Representatives andsaid the shutdown could threaten the economic recovery.

 The political stakes are particularly high for Republicans,who are trying to regain control of the Senate next year.
-Pollsshow they are more likely to be blamed for the shutdown, as theywere during the last one in 1996.
+Pollsshow they are more likely to be blamed for the shutdown, as theywere during the last shutdown in 1996.

-"Somebody is going to win, and somebody is going to lose,"said pollster Peter Brown of the Quinnipiac University poll."Going in, Obama and the Democrats have a little edge."
+"Somebody is going to win and somebody is going to lose,"said pollster Peter Brown of the Quinnipiac University poll."Going in, Obama and the Democrats have a little edge."

 Obama refused to negotiate over the demands and warned ashutdown could "throw a wrench into the gears of our economy."